greenplum-db/plcontainer/README.md

 ### Requirements

 1. PL/Container runs on any linux distributions which support Greenplum Database.
 1. PL/Container requires minimal Docker version 17.05.
-The user runing `initdb` need to be added to the `docker` group.
+To use the `plcontainer` command, the user needs to be added to the `docker` group.
 1. GPDB version should be 5.2.0 or later.
 [For PostgreSQL](README_PG.md)

 ### Building PL/Container